Skip to main content

 VR vs AR, MR, CR: What’s the Difference for Business?

-Automotive firms have led the adoption of VR through its use within product visualisation, where designers and engineers can review a car’s design, usability and functionality prior to its construction.
+Every mainstream concept of VR requires a device, usually a headset or eyewear, to produce a computer-generated environment.
+It is hard to ignore its use and promotion by gaming titans like PlayStation and Oculus, but there are plenty of other areas where VR is being applied.
+Automotive firms have led the adoption of VR through its use within product visualisation, where designers and engineers in automotive software engineering can review a car's design, usability, and functionality before construction.
 Customers can also enjoy using VR solutions to experience a realistic, vivid feel of their future car before buying one.

 As opposed to VR’s construction of a virtual environment, augmented reality (AR) blends digital content with a real-world view.
 The success of ‘Pokemon Go’ and demise of Google Glass have massively impacted recognition for AR, although businesses have long known of its potential.